Cjaker/zerobot-docs/docs/lua_scripting/functions/spells.md

 -- @param id (number) - The ID of the spell.
 -- @return True if the spell is in cooldown, false otherwise. function Spells.isInCooldown(id)

+--- Get the left cooldown tiem of a specific spell.
+-- This function is a wrapper around the external function spellGetLeftCooldownTime.
+-- @param id (number) - The ID of the spell.
+-- @return The left cooldown time of the spell, or -1 for following conditions: the spell doesn't exist, the spell is not in cooldown. function Spells.getLeftCooldownTime(id)

 --- Check if a spell group is in cooldown.
 -- This function is a wrapper around the external function spellGroupIsInCooldown.